Doctor Salary vs Other Professions: 2026 Income Comparison

 The Comparison: Pharmacists earn less than primary care physicians despite similar training length and far less than specialists.
 The return on investment for pharmacy education has declined significantly over the past decade.

-The ROI Factor - Training Time and Debt
+Return on Investment: Training Time and Debt - Training Time and Debt

 Raw salary numbers don't tell the whole story.
 The return on investment accounting for years of lost earnings and educational debt reveals a more nuanced picture.